ThilinaRajapakse/pytorch-transformers-classification/README.md

 ### Simple Transformers - Ready to use library

 If you want to go directly to training, evaluating, and predicting with Transformer models, take a look at the [Simple Transformers](https://github.com/ThilinaRajapakse/simpletransformers) library.
 It's the easiest way to use Transformers for text classification with only 3 lines of code required.
 It's based on this repo but is designed to enable the use of Transformers without having to worry about the low level details.
-However, ease of usage at the cost of less control (and visibility) over how everything works.
+However, ease of usage comes at the cost of less control (and visibility) over how everything works.

 ### Quickstart using Colab